rahulnedunuri/cse15l-lab-reports/lab-report-4-week-7.md

-- **Part 2: SCP Vim edits vs Vim on a Remote Server**
+- **Part 2: SCP Local edits vs Vim on a Remote Server**
 - we will now be comparing the efficiency of making the same edit made in part 1 in different ways...
-1. making a local edit on Vim and SCP-ing the file to a server
+1. making a local edit on VS Code and SCP-ing the file to a server
 2. making the same edit to a file using Vim on the remote server

 1. local edit then SCP
     - this process took approximately **100 seconds** to complets
-    - first, the file is editted locally with vim (vim DocSearchServer.java)
+    - first, the file is editted locally with VS Code
     - then, the file is run locally after the edit (bash test.sh)
     - then, only the editted file is scp-ed to the remote ieng server
     ```